terrimporter/MetaWorks/README.md

 ## How to cite

 If you use this dataflow or any of the provided scripts, consider citing the MetaWorks preprint:
 Porter, T.M., Hajibabaei, M. 2020.
 METAWORKS: A flexible, scalable bioinformatic pipeline for multi-marker biodiversity assessments.
-BioRxiv: xxx.
+BioRxiv, doi: https://doi.org/10.1101/2020.07.14.202960.

 If you use this dataflow for making COI taxonomic assignments, consider citing the COI classifier publication:
 Porter, T. M., & Hajibabaei, M. (2018).
 Automated high throughput animal CO1 metabarcode classification.
 Scientific Reports, 8, 4226.